 What is R4S?

-R4S is funded through an Environmental Education Grant from PADEP and the STREAMing contest is funded through a grant from EQT.
+R4S was funded through an Environmental Education Grant from PADEP and the STREAMing contest was funded through a grant from EQT.

 The Contest, called STREAMing (Science, Technology,